qdf/AMLSim/Documentation.md

 ---

 ## Random Assumptions
 Many of the processes or decisions being made throughout the simulation is random, i.e. use a uniform distribution to choose various features or properties of the agents.
+Those in **bold** need to have better justifications.

 Found random uses:
-* Agent start step (within Account)
+* **Agent start step (within Account)**
 * Amount of cash transactions (within CashInModel and CashOutModel)
+* Target step of a single normal transaction (within SingleTransactionModel)

 ## Simulation Decisions
 Hard coded decision are also littered throughout the sim, these need to have valid justifications as to why they are set.